cf73/ces2021/content/collections/pages/apply.md

 template: flexpage
 add_content:
   -
+    id: cfKLTtNH
     text:
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'We are now accepting applications for the 2023-24 school year!
-Read below to learn how to apply.'
+            text: "The first round of our 2023-34 Admissions Season is now closed.
+Families may still apply to be added to the 'waitpool' for our later admissions rounds.
+Read below for more information on how to apply."
     type: text
     enabled: true
   -
+    id: SmHOyMeB
     text:
       -
         type: heading